Highgate Cemtery, London

 Close up of an Iron gate entrance to a crypt below, Pobenou Cemetery Barcelona

 While we were at Poblenou cemetery, we also discovered the tombstone of the little Saint of Barcelona (El Santet).
 The little Saint was a local boy, Fransesc Canals Ambrós.
-Since childhood his aim was to help others as much as possible.
-Till this day people leave offerings, letters and prayers at the young man’s grave, asking for his help.
+Since childhood, his aim was to help others as much as possible.
+To this day people leave offerings, letters, and prayers at the young man’s grave, asking for his help.

 The resting place of the Little Saint of Barcelona at Poblenou Cemetery